Qqwy/ruby-prop_check/README.md

 ### Using PropCheck for basic testing

 Propcheck exposes the `forall` method.
-It takes generators as keyword arguments and a block to run.
+It takes any number of generators as arguments (or keyword arguments), as well as a block to run.
-Inside the block, each of the names in the keyword-argument-list is available by its name.

-_(to be precise: a method on the execution context is defined which returns the current generated value for that name)_
+The value(s) generated from the generator(s) passed to the `forall` will be given to the block as arguments.

 Raise an exception from the block if there is a problem.
 If there is no problem, just return normally.